-Requirements For Admission/Admission Policy: Applicants who meet the following minimum eligibility requirements for the DPT program at E&H may be invited for a formal interview (based upon competitiveness with other applications) pending:
+Requirements For Admission/Admission Policy: Applicants who meet the following minimum eligibility requirements for the OTD program at E&H may be invited for a formal interview (based upon competitiveness with other applications) pending:

-- Hold a Bachelor's degree from an accredited institution0 - Completed a minimum of 40 documented hours of observations with an Occupational Therapist. - Have a minimum overall cumulative grade point average (GPA) of 2.75 (based on a 4.0 scale) 3.0 for prerequisite courses. - A minimum cumulative prerequisite GPA of 3.0 (see required prerequisite course list below). - Have a grade of 'C' or better in all required prerequisite courses. - Completion of CPR for Healthcare Professionals certification, immunizations, and background check prior to enrollment. - Three letters of recommendation from professionals with at least one from an Occupational Therapist. - 300-word essay.
+- Hold a Bachelor's degree from an accredited institution. - Completed a minimum of 40 documented hours of observations with an Occupational Therapist. - Have a minimum overall cumulative grade point average (GPA) of 2.75 (based on a 4.0 scale) and 3.0 for prerequisite courses. - A minimum cumulative prerequisite GPA of 3.0 (see required prerequisite course list below). - Have a grade of 'C' or better in all required prerequisite courses. - GRE is no longer required - Completion of CPR for Healthcare Professionals certification, immunizations, and background check prior to enrollment. - Three letters of recommendation from professionals with at least one from an Occupational Therapist. - 300-word essay.